Easy Garlic Bread

 After making this bread tons of times, I've picked up some key things.
 That flour measuring method really does matter - it keeps your bread from getting too heavy.
 Also, don't rush those cold eggs to warm up - it actually changes how your bread turns out.
 And that foil cover during baking?
 That's my trick for getting that cheese on top perfectly melty without burning it!

 A hot cheese bread loaf with golden top, herb garnish, and cut into slices showing the inside texture.
-Pin it
+Save it

 A hot cheese bread loaf with golden top, herb garnish, and cut into slices showing the inside texture. | kylierecipes.com